etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 to improve code readability.
 Function author should be aware of callers possibly binding to once announced name and restrain from changing names in public APIs.

+At any rate, passing named parameters to the functions we call adds to code readability.

 Named tuples for readability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^